dotWee/OpenKWSolver/README.md

 Features
 --------

-+ Servercheck (Current worker-count, Captchas in Queue)
++ View current quantity of workers and Captchas in queue
 + Vibrate on Captcha-arrival
 + Auto-pull new Captcha
 + Captcha-debug mode